US adds a solid 850,000 jobs as economy extends its gains

 Friday’s report from the Labor Department was the latest evidence that the reopening of the economy is propelling a powerful rebound from the pandemic recession.
 Restaurant traffic across the country is nearly back to pre-pandemic levels, and more people are shopping, traveling and attending sports and entertainment events.
 The number of people flying each day has regained about 80% of its pre-COVID-19 levels.
 And Americans’ confidence in the economic outlook has nearly fully recovered.

+The report also suggested that American workers are enjoying an upper hand in the job market as companies, desperate to staff up in a surging economy, dangle higher wages.
+In June, average hourly pay rose a solid 3.6% compared with a year ago — faster than the pre-pandemic annual pace.
+In addition, a rising proportion of newly hired workers are gaining full-time work.
+And the number of part-time workers who would prefer full-time jobs tumbled — a healthy sign.

+“That underscores the growing bargaining power of labor,” said Joe Brusuelas, chief economist at RSM, a tax advisory firm.
+"There's increasing confidence that they’re going to get better jobs at better wages as the U.S. economy expands.”

-A result is that many businesses are desperate to hire and have posted a record-high number of jobs.
-With competition for workers intensifying, especially at restaurants and tourist and entertainment venues, employers are offering higher pay, along with signing and retention bonuses and more flexible hours.
+With competition for workers intensifying, especially at restaurants and tourist and entertainment venues, some employers are also offering signing and retention bonuses and more flexible hours.
 The proportion of job advertisements that promise a bonus has more than doubled in the past year, the employment website Indeed has found.

-The unemployment rate rose from 5.8% in May to 5.9% in June, Friday's report showed.
+Friday’s report showed that the unemployment rate rose from 5.8% in May to 5.9% in June.
 Despite the job market’s steady gains, unemployment remains well above the 3.5% rate that prevailed before the pandemic struck, and the economy remains 6.8 million jobs short of its pre-pandemic level.
 Still, joblessness has plummeted from the 14.8% rate in April of last year, just after the coronavirus erupted and triggered tens of millions of layoffs.

 Hiring in June was particularly strong in a category that includes mainly restaurants, bars and hotels, which collectively absorbed the brunt of the layoffs from the recession; this category added 343,000 jobs.
 Governments added 188,000 positions, mostly in education.
 And hiring by retailers picked up, with 67,000 jobs added.